 - About 400 people attended this year’s lunchtime theatre season!
 Now in its fourth year, Three for Free returned with a season of work created, performed, written and directed by graduates of our Bachelor of Performing Arts program.
 This season makes a popular contribution to the fabric of our campus community and provides graduates and staff with ...
 Read more

-- The Centre for Theatre and performance is delighted to welcome new staff member Yana Turner.
-Yana comes to CTP with a wealth of experience as a researcher, dramatrg, teacher and performance maker.
+- The Centre for Theatre and performance is delighted to welcome new staff member Yana Taylor.
+Yana comes to CTP with a wealth of experience as a researcher, dramaturg, teacher and performance maker.
 Building on her extensive background in movement, improvisation and theatre, Yana has been intimately involved in experimental performance, critically engaging with artists in ...
 Read more

 - Telling Stories: Aboriginal Australian And Torres Strait Islander Performance by CTP staff member Associate Professor Maryrose Casey has been published by Australian Scholarly Publishing.
 Synopsis Since the late eighteenth century, Aboriginal and Torres Strait Islander initiated performances have been an important part of cross-cultural communication in Australia.
 Over those years, at different points, these performances have achieved ...
 Read more